List of costliest tropical cyclones: North Indian Ocean

-The costliest North Indian Ocean cyclone on record was Cyclone Amphan in 2020, which caused $15.5 billion in damages.
-Cyclone Nargis became the second costliest cyclone in 2008 after causing $15.3 billion in damages.
+The costliest North Indian Ocean cyclone on record was Cyclone Senyar in 2025, which caused over $19 billion in damages.
+Cyclone Amphan became the second costliest cyclone in 2020 after causing $15.5 billion in damages.
 Cyclone Gonu is the costliest tropical cyclone in the Arabian Sea.
 Other costly cyclones include Cyclones Fani, the 1999 Odisha cyclone, and Cyclone Phailin.